iximiuz/awesome-container-tinkering/RUNTIMES.md

 <a href="https://github.com/icy/bocker">icy/bocker</a> & <a href="https://github.com/p8952/bocker">p8952/bocker</a> - "Docker implemented in around 100 lines of bash."

+### 🎓 Gocker

+<a href="https://github.com/shuveb/containers-the-hard-way">Containers the hard way: Gocker</a> - "Learning about containers and how they work by creating them the hard way."

+Gocker is a "from scratch" implementation of the core functionalities of Docker - to provide an understanding of how exactly containers work at the Linux system call level.
+Written in Go.

 ### 🎓 contained.af

 <a href="https://github.com/genuinetools/contained.af">contained.af</a> - "A stupid game for learning about containers, capabilities, and syscalls."